GeorgiaGk/transaction-service/README.md

 - Given source or target account does not exist
 - When a transaction request is received then the balance of the existing account should remain the same and the client of the API should receive an error.

+### Case 5 - Erroneous currency
+- Given the presence of both source and target accounts
+- Either the source or target account is denominated in 'EUR', while the other bears a 'USD' currency
+- Upon receiving a transaction request from the 'EUR'-designated account, an error is triggered.
+This error is a result of the second account exclusively accepting transactions in 'USD', and vice versa.
+- The API should receive an error.

 ## Data Model

 ### Account